gugamm/localstorage-decorator/README.md

 EXTRA
 ----
 I did this lib to help me in angular 2 apps.
 You are free to use it in yours apps, but remember that storageService is not an angular 2 service.
-It can't be injected.
+It can't be injected(it can by value, but it shouldn't).
 Instead, just import using es6 sintax and you are free to use in your components/directives.

 If autosave is on, every change in a property will trigger an JSON.stringfy.
 If this is a performance issue for you, turn autosave off, and save data wherever you want with storageService.